 It is very important to us that everyone have the opportunity to explore orienteering at their own pace.
 Every season we host introductory clinics for those wanting to learn about our sport.
 We also have adult intermediate and advanced skills programs for the majority of our members and a running program led by a certified track and field coach.
-For kids, we offer our Kids Running Free program for ages 8-14.
+For kids, we offer our Youth programs for kids 6 - 18 years of age.

 Our diverse membership ranges from newborns who accompany Mom and Dad in backpacks to the 80+ folks who continue to bring in national championship medals.
 Our family groups have their youngsters in our junior programs and our adventure groups work to improve their navigation skills as a team.
 Our more competitive members include numerous athletes on Orienteering Canada's National High Performance Program and Team Canada.
 In 2012 member Emily Kemp became the first North American to win a medal at the Junior World Orienteering Championships with her bronze medal run in the Long Distance in Poland.
 We continue to have club athletes selected for junior, senior, university world championships and others.

 Whether you consider yourself an experienced athlete looking for a new challenge or simply enjoy the outdoors we encourage you to join us.
 Come out to learn about our high speed navigation sport, to improve your map and compass skills for your next adventure run, or to simply enjoy a hike or run in our parks and woodlands.